wbcmedia/wbcmedia.github.io/2026/draft.md

 (Front of curtain)

-**_Roxy Belmeadows_** : Our main story tonight is the sudden death of 123 year old Lord Naff.
-The shocking news was received just minutes ago.
-Lord Naff was in excellent health and was due to participate in the Shutlingsloe fell race next week.
-It is not known how he died, but sources at Naff Hall have insisted there are no suspicious circumstances.
+**_Roxy Belmeadows_** : Our main story tonight - the sudden death of 123 year old Lord Naff.
+The shocking news was received just moments ago.
+Lord Naff was in excellent health and was due to take part in the Shutlingsloe fell race next week.
 A morning of mourning will take place in the morning.
 Elsewhere, another pothole has opened up on the main road.
 The shape of this latest pothole bears a remarkable similarity to Rod Stewart.
-We contacted Cheshire East Council to ask if they intend to fill the pothole.
-They declined to comment, but insiders say they are considering charging visitors to look at it.
+We asked the Council if they intend to fill the pothole but they declined to comment.
+However, insiders say they are considering charging visitors to look at it.
 Now let's get the weather forecast from Stormy Spaniels.

 **_Stormy Spaniels_** : Thanks Roxy.
-Well if you ARE thinking of visiting the pothole over the weekend, do bring a brolly as it might rain...
+Well if you ARE thinking of visiting the Rod Stewart pothole over the weekend, do bring a brolly as it might rain...
 But also it might not...
 We don't really know.
 Back to you Roxy.

-**_Roxy Belmeadows_** : Thanks Stormy, back to the breaking news and people are already starting to arrive for the funeral of Lord Naff who has died suddenly at the age of 123.
+**_Roxy Belmeadows_** : Erm, thanks Stormy.
+Back to the breaking news and people are already starting to arrive for the funeral of Lord Naff who has died suddenly at the age of 123.
 We'll try to grab a few words from some of them, excuse me, how well did you know Lord Naff?

 **_Mrs Buttermuffin_** : Oh we worked for him our whole lives, it's so sad, taken too soon, I can't even....